jneidel/setup-webpack/readme.md

 `bundle.js` is the entry point for webpack and will require the files from the `src/` folder.
 `build/` is where webpack will generate our output.

-To avoid dublication the here defined output path will be use throughout all examples.
+To avoid duplication, the output path we define here will be used throughout all examples.

 ```js
 const path = require( "path" );